 Sick leave

-If you have been deemed unable to work due to illness, it is advisable that you do not undertake any additional work whilst on sick leave.
+If you have been deemed unable to work because of illness, it is advisable that you do not undertake any additional work whilst on sick leave.